LXiong/AdViewSDK_Android-3.4.4/README.md

 	.setInstlCloseble(InstlSwitcher.CANCLOSE ) ''
 	//this code is useful to get logs while testing , before uploading the application to live please delete this code .
 	.setRunMode(RunMode.TEST)
-	// Default situation.
-After setting, html5 and not-html5 ads can be received, while Html5Switcher.SUPPORT can only receive html5 ad .setHtml5Switcher(Html5Switcher.NONSUPPORT)
-	// default situation, set interstitial to display mode, popupwindow mode can be set outside the form clickable.
+	// default situation, set interstitial to display mode, popupwindow mode can be set outside the form clickable. setInstlDisplayMode (InstlDisplayMode.
-	setInstlDisplayMode (InstlDisplayMode.
 DIALOG_MODE) .build();

 	// respectively request banner, interstitial, native, opening screen ad configuration, keyset can be one or more key.
 	AdViewBannerManager.getInstance(this).init(initConfig,MainActivity.keySet);
 	AdViewInstlManager.getInstance(this).init(initConfig,MainActivity.keySet);